Konstsamfundet

-Föreningen Konstsamfundet (lit.
-"The Art Foundation Association") is a Finnish association with the goal of supporting the culture of the Swedish-speaking minority of Finland.
+Amos Andersons fond is a Finnish association with the goal of supporting the culture of the Swedish-speaking minority of Finland.
 It was founded in 1940 by vuorineuvos Amos Anderson, a newspaper publisher and a patron of the arts who bequeathed his entire fortune to Konstsamfundet.
+In 2025, during the 85th anniversary of the association, it was announced that the association will change its name from Föreningen Konstsamfundet (lit.
+"The Art Foundation Association") to Amos Andersons fond in order to honour its founder.

-Konstsamfundet owns and operates the Amos Anderson Art Museum in Helsinki, the largest private art museum in Finland.
+Amos Andersons fond owns and operates the Amos Anderson Art Museum in Helsinki, the largest private art museum in Finland.
 It is also the sole owner of the Swedish-language Hufvudstadsbladet newspaper in Finland.